ElazarK/content-docs/scripts/hideFieldsOnNewIncident.md

+---
+id: hide-fields-on-new-incident
+title: Hide Fields on New Incident
+---

 Hides incident fields for new incidents (post application of the script), and displays it in edit mode.
 ## Script Data
 ---